 • Nitrobacter: Converts nitrite into nitrate.

-This photo shows the water testing using an API Freshwater master Test Kit ~ which include the ammonia, nitrite, nitrate and pH tests.
+This photo shows the water testing using an API Freshwater Master Test Kit ~ which includes the ammonia, nitrite, nitrate and pH tests.

-This example, as there is still nitrite present (the purple colour), the aquaponics system isn't cycled yet.
+In this example, as there is still nitrite present (the purple colour), the aquaponics system isn't cycled yet.
+We need to ensure the nitrogen is converted from nitrite to nitrate (the less toxic form of nitrogen to fish) to support both the fish and plants.

-How long it takes to cycle your system will depend on several factors:
+How long it takes to cycle your system and get the amount of nitrogen at the correct levels for healthy fish and plants will depend on several factors:

 • Climate: Cold temperatures take longer for the cycle to complete.